-California warehouse fire trial limps on after hung jury
+California warehouse fire case limps on after hung jury

 Serra, Almena’s attorney, repeatedly brought up instances in which fire, police and other officials toured the two-story building and never said anything about it posing a danger.

 Harris’ attorney, Curtis Briggs, argued that his client had no leadership role at the warehouse and that he had not even been there when Almena signed the lease in 2013.
+Harris was released from jail Thursday.